matrix-org/matrix-spec-proposals/proposals/4218-profile-change-perf.md

 > Displayname/Avatar updates should be EDUs that trigger a /profile query.

 For unfederated rooms, no EDUs need to be sent.
 So how do users see profile changes in rooms?
-The server creates a "synthetic event" which is effectively a fake member event based on the real member event, decorated with the latest profile data at the time the EDU is sent / the profile was updated.
+The server creates a "synthetic event" which is effectively a fake member event based on the real member event, decorated with the latest profile data at the time the EDU is received / the profile was updated.
 As an example, if a user has no profile then sets one, the new profile fields will appear in the synthetic event e.g `content: { membership: join }` becomes `content: { membership, join, displayname: Alice }`.
 The synthesised event MUST have a unique event ID as clients often deduplicate data based on the event ID.
 This proposal proposes a format of `{original_member_event_id}_{iteration}` e.g `$A5z9GLL8ABCYg4SKujf_ehtW52yGoGhZuQGc0nspEeU_2`.

 As a result, clients will see no differences except:
  - profile change `m.room.member` events are synthetic so they don't exist in the room DAG, so the event ID isn't real.
 This can break clients which ask for events in federation format as this event won't have `prev_events`, etc. The response to `GET /state/m.room.member/@user:id` would also return the _synthetic event content_, not the federation form (as would `/members`), on the basis that we care about profiles more than accurate DAG reproducibility.
 This could be configured in another MSC.